karim-elbawab/moodle-szr-ibmcloud/README.md

        - Name (optional): just add a name if you would like to have a prefix for your domain otherwise keep it empty.
        - Under **Geo routes**, click Add **route**.
 Keep **Region** with **Default** value and under **Origin Pools** select the pool that you created in the last step then click **Add**.

-    - Verify that DNS is configured successfully by accessing your configured domain from the browser.
+    - Verify that DNS is configured successfully by checking your configured domain from the browser.

+      **Important Notes**
+      - In case you followed the path to configure SSL connection so in that case you will receive **404: Host not found** page until you configure the SSL in your Kubernetes Cluster (It will be configured in step 7.6).
+      - If you are not going to configure the SSL connection so in this step you will be redirected normally to your moodle application.
+      - If you choose the SSL path so make sure not to skip step 7.6.

 4. Configure the Web Application Firewall by applying the following steps:
    - In the IBM Cloud Internet Services dashboard, use the left navigation menu to select **Security** then select **WAF** tab from the top bar.
    - Enable **Web Application Firewall** by turning on the switch.